markosiilak/directus-country-select/Readme.md

 ## Installation

 1. Download or clone this repository
-2. Move the `country-selector` folder to your Directus extensions directory
+2. Move the `directus-country-select` folder to your Directus extensions directory
 3. Restart your Directus instance

 ## Usage